 They then sought the help of a delphic Oracle, who advised them to cast the bones of their mother over their shoulders.
 Knowing Mother as Gaia and the bones as rocks, Deucalion and Pyrrha threw behind them rocks of the earth, which eventually formed the new human race.

-In Prometheus, David and Shaw seemed to represent Deucalion and Pyrrha.
-They were the sole survivors of the spacecraft, and significantly, two sterile individuals.
-Though alone, they were physically unable to continue the human race.
+In Prometheus, David and Shaw possibly represent Deucalion and Pyrrha.
+They were the sole survivors of the spacecraft and significantly, two sterile individuals.
+Though not alone, they were physically unable to continue the human race.

 Instead, David’s only act of procreation was the deliberate engineering of Xenomorphs.
 Similarly, Shaw’s only ‘child’ was an alien embryo, birthed from a self-induced c-section.
-Both had relinquished mankind and driven towards the birth of the next dominant species: Aliens.
+Both had willingly or otherwise relinquished mankind, therefore driven towards the birth of the next dominant species: Aliens.

 While Shaw did it to survive, David enacted creation to play God; the rocks that Deucalion found were the Ovomorphs.
 But why destroy Man?
 From what the Engineers did, he understood that sometimes to create, one must first destroy.